WebSnifferHQ/disposable-email-domains/README.md

 A curated and accurate list / database of domain names used to create temporary and disposable email addresses.

+Please ⭐ STAR ⭐ this repo is you find it useful.
+It helps to gain more exposure and receive more contributions 🙏.

+---

 Total Disposable Email Domains: **513**

 Updated on: **April 22, 2024**.